elixir-europe/compute_wp5/schema.md

 ### Tool execution report.report_format_version

-The verison of the execution schema used.
+The version of the execution schema used.

 * **Type**: `any`
 * **Required**:  &#10003; Yes